Gesee-y/ReactiveECS.jl/doc/Achitecture.md

-# An Reactive Architecture for ECS: Reconciling Performance and Modularity
+# A Reactive Architecture for ECS: Reconciling Performance and Modularity

 ---